ckyyyy/hangman/README.md

 Game would call APIs to Hangman
 TextClient would provide text interface for user to play

-## How to setup & play
+## How to setup & play on Command Line
-1. checkout the game repository
+1. checkout the hangman repository
 2. go to the game directory
 `cd game`
 3. start the game server by giving the node name `game`